 MAT FPX 2001 Assessment 1 Initial Survey Design

-Training and development are critical because they meet the needs of the employee for promotions and self-actualization as recommended by Noe et al. (2019).
-Balancing work and personal life is now a significant facet of promoting the well-being of workers and their effectiveness at work as it defines stress and general satisfaction with the job (Greenhaus, & Allen, 2021).
+Balancing work and personal life is now a significant facet of promoting workers’ well-being and effectiveness at work as it defines stress and general satisfaction with the job (Greenhaus & Allen, 2021).
 Finally, employee engagement that captures emotional and cognitive involvement in work and the organization is strongly associated with productivity and job satisfaction (Bakker et al., 2020).
 Thus, incorporating such variables in the survey, the study can offer recommendations for improving the employees’ quality of life and organizational effectiveness.

 Specific Population